NLP Techniques for mental strength and happiness

 4 NLP Techniques to make you feel instantly happier and mentally stronger.

 Neuro-linguistic Programming (NLP) is a powerful approach to communication and personal development that empowers people to have greater control over their emotional state.
 NLP fundamental skills and tools give you the ability to be at your best more often by effectively managing your thoughts and feelings.

 Created by Richard Bandler and John Grinder in 1972, NLP is designed to positively affect the connection between neurological processes (neuro), language (linguistic) and behavioural patterns learned through experiences (programming).
-In doing so, NLP can be used to alter these connect to help you achieve specific goals and enhance your personal development.
+In doing so, NLP coaching can be used to alter these connect to help you achieve specific goals and enhance your personal development.

 NLP techniques allow you to have real power over your mind, language and actions and help you transform your behaviour.
 These 4 NLP techniques will give you the ability to live a happier and more successful life:

 Anchoring is the most well-known and widely used NLP technique.
 The purpose of anchoring is to associate a positive memory with a deliberate gesture.
 For example, a memory where you felt powerful can be empowering and a valuable resource.
 As through Anchoring you can use this memory and store it through your senses: either Visual, Auditory, Kinaesthetic, Olfactory and Gustatory.
 By making this association, your brain will be able to make the connection between this positive memory and a particular gesture.
 As such, you will be able to elicit a positive emotional response simply through your actions.
 In turn, you are able to activate this anchor any time you are feeling low or stressed and in doing so, you can return to a state of happiness.